God and Christ

 And there are no other elohim beside Me.

 I Myself put to death, and I keep alive.

 I have transfixed, and I Myself shall heal.
 (Deut.32:39)

-We listen politely, but do not think of believing what He says.
-God, we say, allows, permits, bears with evil, but of course He never began it!
+We listen politely but do not think of believing what He says.
+God, we say, allows, permits, and bears with evil, but of course, He never began it!
 We are like the heathen, who usually have at least two gods, one good (whom we do not need to regard very seriously) and one evil (who is dangerous and needs to be propitiated).
 Yahweh Elohim Himself says:

 I am Yahweh, and there is no other;